aishaam2/Recommender-systems-/Crop-Recommendation-System-Using-Machine-Learning-main/README.md

 Incorporation of crop market prices and profitability analysis to assist farmers in making economically viable decisions.
 Development of a mobile application for convenient access and usage on smartphones and tablets.
 Integration of user feedback and data collection to continuously enhance the recommendation system's performance.
-Contributing
-Contributions to the project are welcome.
-If you have any suggestions, bug reports, or feature requests, please submit them through the issue tracker on the GitHub repository.